-Floors including sub-floors Repair category 1 Notes The flooring was found to be generally level and firm to the tread, with the exception of some loose creaking panels, which is considered to be cosmetic in nature.
+Floors including sub-floors Repair category 1 Notes Sections of flooring are sloped/uneven.
+This may be in relation to previous structural movement.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes The internal joinery and kitchen fittings are in keeping with the age and character of the property, and generally appeared in a condition consistent with age and usage.
+Notes The internal joinery is in keeping with the age and character of the property, and generally appeared in a condition consistent with age and usage.
+Some of door frames are slightly distorted, which is considered to be due to longstanding settlement/movement.
+The kitchen fittings are of a modern style/type and generally appeared in a

+condition consistent with age and usage.